- A24 Media: Africa's voice (A24 Media Productions, Nairobi, Kenya; Accra, Ghana; Johannesburg, South Africa)

 General information about the "Witness" program, a video archive catalog, and multi-media, online feature stories which include some on Burkina Faso, the Democratic Republic of Congo, Liberia, Nigeria, and South Africa.

-- 18th Annual Zanzibar International Film Festival -- Festival of the Dhow Countries: "Waves & Visions of Hope" 18-26 July 2015 (Zanzibar, Tanzania)
+- 19th Annual Zanzibar International Film Festival -- Festival of the Dhow Countries: "This Journey of Ours" 9-17 July 2016 (Zanzibar, Tanzania)

 - Zimmedia Film and Video (Harare, Zimbabwe)